NickessFury/NickessFury/README.md

 - Hi there! 👋 I am Rahmat (the 't' is silent 😄).
 - I am interested in Data Science, Machine learning and AI and in using them so solve problems in various sectors.
 - 🌱 Currently, I am finetuning my skills as I have been away for a while.
-- 👯 Looking to collaborate on DS projects.
+- 👯 Looking to collaborate on DS and ML projects.
 - 📫 arogundaderahmah@gmail.com

 <!--